Update June 22, 2020

 Proposed Changes to Metro Dance Club

 First, we received many suggestions on possible less expensive venues.
 We contacted most and also had a discussion with Swingtime.
 They have come up with a solution to lower the costs and still keep Swingtime and Saturday night.
-This would mean shortening the dance by 30 minutes from 8 to10:30 and would lower the cost by $200 a month.
+This would mean shortening the dance by 30 minutes (new time: 7:30 to 10:30) and would lower the cost by $200 a month.
 They are willing to rewrite our contract and lowering our costs starting in September.
 This will save us $600 this year.

 Second, we will have to speak to our bands to see if they can lower their costs since they will be playing 30 minutes less.
 However, we have contracts with them for this year so we may not be able to lower band costs this year but will for next year.